NickBoomBoom/q-rm/README.md

 ```

 ```
-$ yrm use cnpm  //switch registry to cnpm
+$ qrm use cnpm  //switch registry to cnpm

     Registry has been set to: http://r.cnpmjs.org/